mreginato/skimmingLoci/README.md

 *--max-depth*: [numeric] maximum depth to export a base call to consensus

 *Step 2 generates histograms of depth distribution for each and all samples together to help pick those numbers (*.depth.jpg).

 In the following example bases with depth greater than 50 and smaller than 4 would be excluded from the alignment (i.e., exported as "N"):

-`skimmingLoci -c --min-depth 4 --max-depth 50`
+`skimmingLoci.sh -c --min-depth 4 --max-depth 50`

 * **Step 4.
 Generate alignments**